 In this instance, according to the lawsuit, the security manager asserted that employees were to give preferential treatment to white celebrities, but not black celebrities, and that this caused “duress during official events.”
 The discrimination suit alleges that white celebrities such as Adele and Bon Jovi could bypass security measures, whereas Drake and Kanye West were not allowed such privileges.
 Additionally, the complaint asserts that the guard was subjected to racist comments and suffered retaliation as result of his complaints of racial discrimination.
 A spokesperson for the Atlanta Hawks has denied the allegations.

-For more information or if you believe that you have suffered any form of discrimination, please contact the Atlanta employment discrimination lawyers at Buckley Beal, LLP for an immediate consultation.
+For more information or if you believe that you have suffered any form of discrimination, please contact the Atlanta employment discrimination lawyers at Buckley Beal LLP for an immediate case evaluation.